LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 for determining the damage and any extra effects of the blow.
-To determine the damage dealt, the outcome of the weapon's damage dice roll (but not rolls for any additional direct damage effects, such as wounding or burning) is multiplied by a percentage bonus.
+To determine the damage dealt, the outcome of the weapon's damage dice roll (but not rolls for any additional direct damage effects, such as wounding or burning, which nominal values are added at the end) is multiplied by a percentage bonus.
 The bonus is calculated by taking the damage bonus (summed from the equipped items and organs and conditions of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well).
 However, at least 5% of damage always gets through, even if the bonus is nominally below -95%, so excessively strong armor acts only as a buffer against